 It seems I’ve been on a search for one good, multi-use hiking app for a long time.
-I’ve been through them all and Gaia GPS is the one I’ve stuck with for the longest amount of time.
-I am continually impressed each time I use it and learn more each time.
-Gaia being Greek for “earth”.
+I’ve been through them all, and Gaia GPS is the one I’ve stuck with for the longest amount of time.
+It seems I’m always finding more uses for it.
+Gaia is Greek for “earth.”

 This is an unsolicited, unpaid review of Gaia GPS.